 you find menus for enabling gain scheduling and for setting the above gain scheduling parameters.
-The signal AI3[Value] should be chosen as gain schedule signal.
+You also have to choose a gain scheduling signal.
+The signal AI3[Value] is the set-point signal and the signal OC1[ControlSignal] is the control signal.